Mahrukh-Niazi/logistic-lasso-model/README.md

 **File Descriptions**:

-- `assignment_description.pdf`: Overview of assignment
+- `assignment_overview.pdf`: Overview of assignment

 - `fuctions.R`: All the functions needed to fit the logistic lasso model using coordinate descent and predict outputs